 Computational study has now got very much importance to screen the disease specific SNP at molecular level.
-In this study we used bioinformatics tool for prediction of SNPs..Also we genotyped the predicted nsSNPs in 99vitiligo samples and 90 healthy samples to find out their role in vitiligo.
-The results from our study suggests that the nsSNPrs6482999&rs7123654 has no role in vitiligo.
+In this study in silico analysis has been done to predict deleterious nsSNP in the TYR gene.
+Also we genotyped the predicted nsSNPs in 103 vitiligo samples and 92 healthy samples to find out their role in vitiligo.
+The results from our study suggests that the nsSNP rs6336 may provide protection against vitiligo while, the other nsSNP rs61753185 has no role in vitiligo.